-The natural capital and ecosystem services of seas, oceans', inland waters and the wider coastal zones areas offer significant socio-economic and welfare benefits.
-This potential is at risk because of the severe pressure from human and natural stressors such as pollution, overfishing, climate change, sea-level rise, other water-use and extreme weather events.
-To prevent seas, and-oceans and to restore a good status of inland waters and inland waters from reaching a point of no return, and to restore a good status of inland waters; it is necessary to strengthen our knowledge and understanding in order to-sustainably manage, protect-and-restore and sustainably manage marine, inland- and coastal ecosystems and prevent marine-pollution, in a context of an improved and responsible ocean-governance framework.
-This will also include research to sustainably unlock the vast and unexploited economic potential of seas, oceans and inland waters aiming at producing more food, bio-based ingredients and raw material without increasing pressures on them, as well as the potential of aquaculture in all forms to alleviate pressure on land, freshwater and ocean resources.
-There is a need for partnering approaches, including sea basin and macro-regional strategies, extending beyond the EU (e.g. in the Atlantic, the Mediterranean, the Baltic, the North Sea, and the Black Sea, the Caribbean Sea and the Indian Oceanthe Atlantic, the Caribbean Sea and in the Indian Ocean); and for contributing to International Ocean Governance commitments, initiatives like the United Nations Decade of Ocean Science for Sustainable Development and commitments linked to the conservation of marine biological diversity in areas beyond national jurisdiction.
+The natural capital and ecosystem services of seas, in particular of semi-closed European seas, oceans, inland waters and wider coastal areas offer significant socio-economic and welfare benefits.
+This potential is at risk because of the severe pressure from human and natural stressors such as pollution, overfishing, climate change, sea-level rise, other wateruse and extreme weather events.
+To prevent seas, oceans from reaching a point of no return, and to restore a good status of inland waters-; it is necessary to strengthen our knowledge and understanding in order to protect, restore and sustainably manage marine, inland and coastal ecosystems and prevent pollution, in a context of an improved and responsible governance framework.
+This will also include research to sustainably unlock the vast and unexploited economic potential of seas, oceans and inland waters aiming at producing more safe food, bio-based ingredients and raw material without increasing pressures on them, as well as the potential of aquaculture in all forms to alleviate pressure on land, freshwater and ocean resources.
+There is a need for partnering approaches, including sea basin and macroregional strategies, extending beyond the EU (e.g. in the Atlantic, the Mediterranean, the Baltic, the North Sea, the Black Sea, the Caribbean Sea and the Indian Ocean); and for contributing to International Ocean Governance commitments, initiatives like the United Nations Decade of Ocean Science for Sustainable Development and commitments linked to the conservation of marine biological diversity in areas beyond national jurisdiction.

-Sustainable fisheries and aquaculture in all forms, including alternative sources of protein with increased food security, food sovereignty and climate resilience; monitoring and management tools.
+Sustainable fisheries and aquaculture in all forms, including alternative sources of protein with increased food security, food sovereignty and climate resilience; monitoring and management tools;

-- Strengthened resilience of marine ecosystems thereby ensuring seas and ocean health, combating and mitigating the effects of natural and human_anthropic pressures like contaminants and marine litter (including plastics-), eutrophication, invasive species, physical damage to the sea floor, overexplotation, underwater noise, acidification, seas and oceans warming, sea level rise, considering the intersection between land and sea_the cumulative impact of these issues and fostering a circular approach and a better understanding of ocean-human interactions; - Ocean gGovernance at global and regional levels to ensure conservation and sustainable use of the seas and oceans resources of seas, oceans and inland waters; - Technologies for the digital ocean (seafloor, water column and water surface) connecting services and communities in land-based, atmosphere, climate, space and weather related activities, and promoted through the Blue Cloud as part of the European Open Science Cloud; - Monitoring, risk-based assessment and predictive/forecasting capacities including sealevel rise and other natural hazards e.g. storms surges, floods and droughts, tsunamis as well as cumulative impact of human activities; and risk-based assessment (monitoring); - Blue value-chains, including the sustainable exploitation of deep sea resources, the multiple-use of marine space and growth of the renewable energy sector from seas and oceans, including sustainable use of micro- and macro- algae; - Integrated approaches to sustainable management of inland and coastal waters which will contribute to environmental protection and adaptation to climate change; - Nature-based solutions based onderived from marine and coastal ecosystem dynamics, biodiversity and multiple ecosystem services, which will enable systemic approaches to sustainably use the resources of seas and oceans, contribute to environmental protection and restoration, coastal management, and adaptation to climate change;
+- Strengthened resilience of marine and inland water ecosystems, including coral reefs thereby ensuring seas-and ocean and river health, combating and mitigating the effects of natural and anthropic pressures like contaminants and marine litter (including plastics), eutrophication, invasive species, physical damage to the sea floor, overexploitation, including overfishing, underwater noise, acidification, seas-and oceans and rivers warming, sea level rise, considering the intersection between land and sea, the cumulative impact of these issues and fostering a circular approach and a better understanding of ocean-human interactions; - Governance at global and regional levels to ensure conservation and sustainable use of the resources of seas, oceans and inland waters; - Technologies for the digital ocean (seafloor, water column and water surface) connecting services and communities in land-based, atmosphere, climate, space and weather related activities, and promoted through the Blue Cloud as part of the European Open Science Cloud; - Monitoring, risk-based assessment and predictive/forecasting capacities including sealevel rise and other natural hazards e.g. storms surges,